Family Support and Involvement

 Family Resource Guide

 A PDF of the most up-to-date Resource Guide.
-This includes support and educational groups, web sites, and places where you can receive one-on-one counselling, often at a reduced rate.
+This includes support and educational groups, web sites, and individual, reduced-rate counselling resources.

 Family Connections Support Group

-Twice a month the FSI team facilitates a Family Connections Support group for families/supporters of people with mental health or substance difficulties.
-It’s drop-in, with no need to signup.
+Twice a month, the FSI team facilitates a Family Connections Support group for families/supporters of people with mental health or substance difficulties.
+It is a drop-in group and no sign-up is required.

 Learn More